CtrlK

 Trigger Term Quality

-Includes a strong set of natural trigger terms: 'clay lead enrichment', 'clay main workflow', 'enrich contacts in clay', 'clay prospect list', 'clay enrichment pipeline', plus broader terms like 'lead generation', 'enriching prospect lists', and 'automated data enrichment workflows'.
-Good coverage of what users would naturally say.
+Includes a good range of natural trigger terms: 'clay lead enrichment', 'enrich contacts in clay', 'clay prospect list', 'clay enrichment pipeline', 'lead generation', 'enriching prospect lists', 'data enrichment workflows'.
+These cover variations a user would naturally say.

 3 / 3